Twenty years ago, there was barely anything like social media manager. It was hardly in our vocabulary.

 Content Marketing: Content marketing demands a strategic approach towards creating a specific kind of content for a specific audience, in order to create a particular outcome.

 As a social media manager, a lot of your job revolves around creating content.
 Depending on your niche or the particular social media, your content might come in any form including videos, audio, graphics etc.

 Having a good grasp of how to create this content in a way that way that will help you create a particular result will be very helpful for you in your career as a social media consultant.

 SEO: Search engine optimization or SEO for short revolves around optimizing the content you create for the search engines in such a way that the content is easily findable by the target audience you want to reach.

-Now, while the social media platform is not exclusively a search engine like Google for instance, all these social media still have some form of search engine mechanisms and specific algorithms that can help your post become more visible for the right audience.
+Now, while the social media platform is not exclusively a search engine like Google for instance, all social media platforms still have social media algorithms that can help your post become more visible for the right audience.

 Analytics: Understanding how to use analytics to create data driven solutions will be very helpful for you in your career as a social media influencer.